hjvj10/linux-app/README.md

-# ProtonVPN Linux App
+# Proton VPN Linux App

 Copyright (c) 2021 Proton Technologies AG

-This repository holds the ProtonVPN Linux App.
+This repository holds the Proton VPN Linux App.
 For licensing information see [COPYING](COPYING.md).
 For contribution policy see [CONTRIBUTING](CONTRIBUTING.md).

 ## Description
-The [ProtonVPN](https://protonvpn.com) Linux App Library is intended for every ProtonVPN service user.
+The [Proton VPN](https://protonvpn.com) Linux App Library is intended for every Proton VPN service user.

 You can download the latest stable release, either from our official repositories or directly on the [official GitHub repository](https://github.com/ProtonVPN/linux-app/releases/latest).